 Consider Lightspeed retailer Beermash, a liquor store that sells closed bottles and drinks on tap.
 They have a packed lineup of launch parties for new beers and breweries, featuring music, drinks and the promise of a good time.
 Having such a full event schedule solidifies them as more than just a liquor store—for new and regular customers alike, it makes Beermash a fun place to be, giving them an excuse to come back again and again.

 Your objective is to create a buzz around your new products and make loyal customers feel like they’re part of an exclusive club, and generate sales.
-And good news, launch parties achieve that objective.
-84% of consumers re-purchase a product that was initially promoted at a launch party.
+And good news, launch parties have the power to achieve that objective.
+It’s no wonder why B2B marketers in the US are bullish on events; in fact, 49% use events to generate leads.

-For example: Encourage the customers you invite to bring their friends alone.
+For example: Encourage the customers you invite to bring their friends along.
 Incentivize them with a promotional discount or gift and, of course, the opportunity to schmooze with the “it” crowd you invite.

 Launch parties like these are an awesome opportunity to build relationships with local suppliers, producers and designers, as well.
 Invite them to your launch party to talk about their craft with the customers in attendance.